aarong/feedme-server-core/README.md

   The server state is not `started`.

+- `err.message === "TRANSPORT_ERROR: ..."`

+  The transport behaved unexpectedly.

 #### server.actionRevelation(params)

 Transmits `ActionRevelation` messages to clients that have opened the specified feed.

+If no client have opened the specified feed then the function returns successfully.

-The `params` (Object) argument must contain the following members:
+The `params` (Object) argument contains the following members:

 - `params.actionName` (string) The name of the action being revealed.

 - `params.actionData` (Object) The action data for the action being revealed.
-  Must be JSON-expressible.

 - `params.feedName` (string) The name of the feed being revealed on.